 Paired with this, a change to businesslike and instrumental human relationships occurred.
-In the organized society, an individualistic spiritual disposition prevails, and often people are strange, indifferent and even hostile to each other, and associate with each other thusly.
-Real friendship, which is a strong personal relationship within which people do not search each other based on considerations of importance, but because they feel attracted to each other as persons, is something which continually appears less often.
-The other is seen only as a means or instrument for the sake of one's own benefit, and the word "friend" has become cheapened.
+In the organized society an individualistic spiritual disposition prevails and often people often are strange, indifferent and even hostile to each other and associate with each other thusly.
+Real friendship, that is a strong personal relationship within which people do not search each other based on considerations of importance, but because they feel attracted to each other as persons, is something that continually appears less often.
+The other is seen only as a means or instrument for the sake of one's own benefit, and the word "friend" has become cheapened.21

-Our society, thus, is characterized by a collective egoism and a blindness for social living, for communicating and for solidarity (Traas).
+Our society thus is characterized by a collective egoism and a blindness for social living, for communicating and for solidarity (Traas).

-In this way, a type of commercialized person has unfolded in our time.
-Viktor Frankl, the famous psychiatrist-philosopher, explains that a modern person, because he/she does not adequately discover the sense of life, death, suffering, labor and love, he/she falls victim to a collective neurosis with respect to which the following four symptoms are distinguished:
+In this way a type of commercialized person has unfolded in our time.
+Viktor Frankl,22 the famous psychiatristOphilosopher, explains that a modern person , because he does no adequately discover the sense of life, death, suffering, labor and love, he falls victim to a collective neurosis with respect to which the fiollowing four symptoms are distinguished: